khananamahmad3-max/anamkhan.github.io/_pages/research.md

 </div>

 <p>
-I explore how physiological signals can be used to infer cognitive states such as attention, cognitive load, and mind wandering, enabling adaptive and intelligent systems.
+I explore how physiological signals can be used to infer cognitive states such as attention and mind wandering, enabling adaptive and intelligent systems.
 </p>

 <p><strong>Key publications</strong></p>